 We think it is extremely important to find out what our children think and feel about the way our school is run.
 Therefore, we have a strong emphasis on pupil voice.
-Each year group from reception to year four, elect two members of school council.
+Each year group from reception to year four, elect two members for school council.
 These children perform in the role for half a school year, and attend meetings with teachers to talk about how they would like to improve school.
-The councillors are responsible for collecting their class's views in their notebooks to feedback in meetings.
-We recently completed a playground equipment project where all toys and games were selected on a budget by the children.
+The councillors are responsible for collecting their class's views in their notebooks, to feedback in meetings.
+We recently completed individual pupil passports, where each child from year 1 to year 4 was able to tell staff what they are good at and struggle with, as well as how best adults in school can provide support to help with their learning.